General Description

 Associate Degree Program students are required to complete three semesters of student ministry.
 Students will earn half a credit for each semester.

-Student ministry courses are graded pass/fail.
+Student ministry courses are graded pass/ non-pass.
 Student Ministry “PT111” must be taken beginning with the first semester of enrollment at WMU and must be taken consecutively.
 Students register for the course during registration and must also submit the Student Ministry Registration Form.
-Students who need less than three semesters to graduate (transfer students) will not be required to complete three semesters of student ministry, but will be required to take a student ministry course every semester they study at WMU.

-At the end of the semester in order to pass the student ministry course, the following forms are to be submitted to the Dean of Student Affairs: The Ministry Supervisor Evaluation Form and the Student Self-evaluation Form.
-If a student fails the submit these forms, they cannot pass and must retake the student ministry course.
+At the end of the semester in order to pass the student ministry course, the following forms are to be submitted to the student ministry professor.
+The Ministry Supervisor Evaluation Form and the Student Self-evaluation Form.
+If a student fails to submit these forms, they cannot pass and must retake the student ministry course.

 Student Chapel